-After the Meiji Revolution of 1868, under puritanical western pressure, such LUDE behaviour (by the European standards of that time) was discouraged or outright banned.
+After the Meiji Revolution of 1868, under puritanical western pressure, such LUDE behavior (by the European standards of that time) was discouraged or outright banned.

-That makes it surprisng to read that from the 13th to the 15th centuries Ji-Shu was one of the most important, maybe THE most important Pureland Sect- especially popualar among warriors for whom it provided convenient battlefield funerals and recourse to prayers to popular Shinto Deities.
+That makes it surprising to read that from the 13th to the 15th centuries Ji-Shu was one of the most important, maybe THE most important Pure-Land Sect- especially popular among warriors for whom it provided convenient battlefield funerals and recourse to prayers to popular Shinto Deities.

-As you can tell, I find the history of the Ji-Shu- as oppossed to its present state- quite exciting.
-I even feel a strange connection with it since I once had avery strange Ji-Shu related experience.
+As you can tell, I find the history of the Ji-Shu- as opposed to its present state- quite exciting.
+I even feel a strange connection with it since I once had a very strange Ji-Shu related experience.

 Once I was waiting to be picked up for a job that I had.
 I was accustomed to being picked up by the same person, every week, over a period of several years/ On that day, however, I got into the car and there was a stranger in the drivers seat.
 The usual person was busy that day, and he had come as a replacement to take me to the class.

 I still can`t imagine why, but for the whole 30 minute drive I was talking- quite rapidly, about the history of Ji-Shu, and about Myotoku Ji, the Ji-Shu Temple in Shimana Tsukuba.
 I had NEVER spoken with anyone, ley alone a complete stranger, about these topics.